 Regardless of whether you apply online or directly with one of our experienced mortgage professionals, you will need a minimum of the following:

 - Gross income amount, including secondary sources, if applicable

-- Two most recent paystubs and two most recent W2's (salaried
+- Two most recent paystubs and two most recent W2's (salaried borrowers)

-- Two most recent personal and business tax returns
+- Two most recent personal and business tax returns (self-employed borrowers)

-employer if you have been at your current job for less than two years
+- Name and address of your employer, and of your previous employer if you have been at your current job for less than two years

 - Previous address, if you have been at your current residence for less than two years

 - Asset information, including the value of your banking, investment and other accounts and documentation to support available funds for down payment and closing costs

 - Current expenses, including housing, credit card and loan payments, child support and other obligations

 - Estimated purchase price and down payment amount (if you are purchasing a home)

 - Estimated property value and loan amount (if you are refinancing)

 - Agreement of sale (if purchasing a home)